Lumia imaging apps: Movie Creator Beta

-Movie Creator Beta (previously Nokia Video Director though the Nokia Video Director application is still published in the Windows Phone Store as a separate client) is a video creation application launched by Microsoft Mobile in 2014 for Windows and Windows Phone, it allows users to merge photographs, video clips, music samples and text into movies.
-It features unlimited video length (though it's limited by a total of 25 content slots), pan-and-zoom, and offers various filters and themes, some of the themes and filters include DreamWorks' Kung-Fu Panda and Madagascar movies.
+Movie Creator Beta (previously Nokia Video Director though the Nokia Video Director application is still published in the Windows Phone Store as a separate client) is a video creation application launched by Microsoft Mobile in 2014 for Windows and Windows Phone.
+It allows users to merge photographs, video clips, music samples and text into movies.
+It features unlimited video length (though it's limited by a total of 25 content slots), pan-and-zoom, and offers various filters and themes, some of which include DreamWorks' Kung Fu Panda and Madagascar movies.
 It offers compatibility with content created on other devices, though it should first be moved to the device on which Movie Creator is installed before these can be edited.

-In April 2015 Movie Creator Beta got Microsoft OneDrive and 4K video support.
+In April 2015, Movie Creator Beta was updated with Microsoft OneDrive and 4K video support.

 Microsoft Photos Add-ins

 Microsoft Photos Add-ins (previously called Lumia Moments) is a Lumia Denim enabled feature that can take frames from videos and turn them into individual pictures, due to the processing power it requires, only the Nokia Lumia ICON, Nokia Lumia 1520, Nokia Lumia 830, and Nokia Lumia 930 devices can run the software as the Lumia Imaging SDK integrates with newer Qualcomm Snapdragon processors.
 Lumia Moments has 2 types of images that it can create, one is the Best Frame which saves a photo as a "living image" and can be viewed in motion from Windows Phone's camera roll or Lumia Storyteller, and the other is Action Shots that lets users add strobe effects and blur the pictures.

-With Windows 10 Mobile Microsoft decided to quietly rebranded the Lumia Moments application, the removal of the Lumia branding happened at the same time as the discontinuation of several Lumia imaging applications.
+With Windows 10 Mobile, Microsoft decided to quietly rebranded the Lumia Moments application.
+The removal of the Lumia branding happened at the same time as the discontinuation of several Lumia imaging applications.

 PhotoBeamer

-PhotoBeamer (previously Nokia PhotoBeamer) was an imaging application originally created by Scalado and ported to Windows Phone after the Nokia acquisition, it lets users an image from their Lumia device on any display as long as it's connected to the internet, when beamed the application will ask the user to go to the PhotoBeamer application on the other internet-capable device (including other mobile telephones, tablets, notebooks, and smart televisions). the PhotoBeamer site will show a QR Code that asks the user to scan it with Bing Vision and download the application from the Windows Phone Store.
-In September 2015 Microsoft announced that they would discontinue the PhotoBeamer application and its associated web page as they would integrate some of its features in Windows 10.
+PhotoBeamer (previously Nokia PhotoBeamer) was an imaging application originally created by Scalado and ported to Windows Phone after the Nokia acquisition, it lets users send an image from their Lumia device to any display as long as it's connected to the internet.
+When beamed, the application would ask the user to go to the PhotoBeamer application on the other internet-capable device (including other mobile phones, tablets, notebooks, and smart TVs).
+The PhotoBeamer site would show a QR Code that asks the user to scan it with Bing Vision and download the application from the Windows Phone Store.
+In September 2015, Microsoft announced that they would discontinue the PhotoBeamer application and its associated web page as they would integrate some of its features in Windows 10.